 - Low employee productivity due to unstable work and overtime

-These are few important drawbacks of high attrition rate.
+These are few important drawbacks of the high attrition rate.

 How to reduce attrition rate?

-First let’s go to root cause of “why employee leave the company?”
+First, let’s go to the root cause of “why the employee leaves the company?”

 Here are some solutions on high attrition rate: